From the recording The Wolf I Fed

 Can this be how my story ends?

-Until you learn to carry it,
+You have to learn to carry it,

-You’ll never make it home.
+if you want to make it home.

-But, when you share your story,
+When you share your story,

 You stop carrying it alone.